 This is a dessert that is usually served right after it’s taken out of the oven, topped with either vanilla or mastic ice cream.
 This dessert can be found in most regions of Greece, although it’s more common in the east.

 Pasteli is considered as one of the most popular and traditional Greek dessert-snacks.
 It’s made with very simple ingredients: sesame seeds, honey, lemon zest, and, sometimes, nuts.

 On some Greek islands, instead of cooking the sesame mixture inside, they lay it in the sun to dry.
 This is one of the oldest and more natural ways drying pasteli, and you’ll only see smaller manufacturers of traditional Greek delicacies use this technique.

 Ravani, or revani, is a Greek sweet cake.
-Its ingredients include semolina, flour, sugar, eggs, orange zest, and yogurt, to ensure it’s sufficiently fluffy.
+Its ingredients include semolina, flour, sugar, eggs, orange zest, and yogurt (or butter), to ensure it’s sufficiently fluffy.
 Once the ingredients are mixed and baked, cold orange and cinnamon-spiced syrup is poured over the cake, moistening it to its core.

 When its fully cold and ready to serve, it is topped with various ingredients from shaved coconut to chopped pistachios and ice cream.
 This dessert is served all year round.

 16. Panorama Triangles

 Panorama triangles are essentially phyllo cones filled with cream.
 Their name originates from an area of Thessaloniki called Panorama.
 The phyllo pastry is shaped into triangle cones and filled with a milky, buttery, and yolky vanilla cream.
 Once removed from the oven, the cones are dipped in a simple syrup.